winnerspiros/Twitch-Plays-Super-Mario-64/README.md

 # Keys

 I have changes some keys like 'l' is jump and ',' is punch, 'b' is start.
-In order to open cheats menu in pc port put this at the end  '--skip-intro --cheats'.
+In order to open cheats menu in pc port create a shortcut and put these at the end  '--skip-intro --cheats'.
-Commands are posted here: https://justpaste.it/3923y
+Commands of the bot are posted here: https://justpaste.it/3923y

 # Run Script
 Running is preety easy.
 Let's say you fixed the controls to match just go to TwitchPlays_AccountInfo.py put you stream username and oauth from here http://twitchapps.com/tmi/